Good security habits can sometimes feel like extra work –

 5. Use Two-Factor Authentication for Added Protection

-Yet while experts are divided (with new NIST guidance advocating sticking with a strong password for a longer time, based on the tendency of users to apply “a set of common transformations such as increasing a number in the password” when making changes, etc.), we do believe that organizations with privileged passwords should change them more frequently.
+Yet while experts are divided (with new NIST guidance advocating sticking with a strong password for a longer time, based on the tendency of users to apply “a set of common transformations, such as increasing a number in the password” when making changes), we do believe that organizations with privileged passwords should change them more frequently.

 The reason is simple: more time with unchanged passwords gives hackers more time to crack them.
 And if you’re using the above best practices (including a password manager) this shouldn’t be a problem.

-While ultimately it’s the Compliance Officer’s responsibility to enforce password management and regulate your users’ bad habits, ensuring that your entire staff is trained and your users are consistently using good password practices will make the little extra work well worth it in the end.
+While ultimately it’s your Compliance Officer’s responsibility to enforce password management and regulate your users’ bad habits, ensuring that your entire staff is trained and that your users are consistently using good password practices is a matter that should concern everyone.

-HIPAA Vault is a leading provider of HIPAA compliant solutions, enabling healthcare providers, business organizations, and government agencies to secure their protected health information from data breaches, threats, and security vulnerabilities.
+HIPAA Vault is a leading provider of HIPAA compliant solutions, including HIPAA WordPress, enabling healthcare providers, business organizations, and government agencies to secure their protected health information from data breaches, threats, and security vulnerabilities.